mit-teaching-systems-lab/unconscious-bias/cards/bias.md

+### What could this kind of bias lead to behaviorally?
+"Van Laer and Janssens (2011), Deitch et al. (2003) and Ogbonna and Harris (2006) identify and categorise acts with the defining features of being small with attributional ambiguity.
+For example, compared with others, a person’s opinion seems to be ignored more frequently, they do not seem to be praised for good work, they get challenging comments about their religion or background, the lift door is not held for them, or they have their authority questioned.
+For each of these micro acts the person cannot be certain that perpetrators have a racial motivation behind their action.
+With no prima facie evidence, organisational equality and diversity policy, grievance procedures or discrimination law can offer no support."
+(Noon 2017)

 ### What might be the underlying mechanisms?
 (historical: Allport attitudes)
 One hypothesis is related to dual-processing theories (eg., Kahneman 2011, as discussed in Dee and Gershenson 2017).
 This in particular implies that unconscious bias will be visible in situations with instantaneous, automatic decision-making (Dee and Gershenson 2017).
 A related hypothesis is that "attentional focus attenuates weak automatic influences on judgment" (Greenwald and Banaji 1995).